SamYStudiO/MaterialPreference/README.md

 This library replace all [platform dialog](https://developer.android.com/reference/android/app/AlertDialog.Builder) with [material dialog](https://github.com/material-components/material-components-android/blob/master/lib/java/com/google/android/material/dialog/MaterialAlertDialogBuilder.java).
 It Also add some [preferences](https://developer.android.com/reference/androidx/preference/Preference) as [MaterialSlidePreference]() and other material components...

-Note this library is till build on top of [Preference](https://developer.android.com/reference/androidx/preference/Prefere) library and is not a replacement.
+Note this library is still build on top of [Preference](https://developer.android.com/reference/androidx/preference/Prefere) library and is not a replacement.

 Download
 --------